Last updated: July 20, 2010

 Launch the Dolphin file manager => Click the location bar or press Ctrl+L for an editable location bar => Enter 'smb://[ip-address]'

-If you don't know the IP-address of the share, you can
+If you don't know the IP-address of the share you want to access, you can

 browse the local network by simply entering

-'smb:/' in the Dolphin location bar - unfortunately this will only work if the firewall is disabled.
+smb:/ in the Dolphin location bar.
+However, this will only work if you configure or (temporarily) disable the firewall first.
+More instructions coming soon...

 To share

-your files with MS Windows users on the local network you must configure Samba Server:
+your files with MS Windows users, Mac OSX users or other GNU/Linux users on the local network you must configure the Samba Server (make sure the packages

 In the tab

-Start-Up you can select whether to autostart the Samba service during boot and whether to open the firewall ports required for the server.
-Under the tab
+Start-Up select whether to autostart the Samba service during boot and whether to open the firewall ports required.

-Identity you can configure your workgroup and share name.
+Identity tab you can configure your workgroup and share name.

 12.3 Running MS Windows Applications

-High quality, native GNU/Linux applications exist for almost any purpose, but it's possible that you're dependant on a MS Windows-only application for some job.
+High quality, native GNU/Linux applications exist for almost any purpose, but it's possible that you're dependent on a MS Windows-only application for some job.
 These are your options in such a case.

 |